Aaron Brown (footballer, born 1980)

-Aaron Wesley Brown (born 14 March 1980) is an English professional footballer who is player-coach at Paulton Rovers.
-His younger brother Marvin also played professionally and both were with Bristol City at the same time.
+Aaron Wesley Brown (born 14 March 1980) is an English professional footballer who played as a left-back or left winger.
+His late younger brother Marvin also played professionally and both were with Bristol City at the same time.

 Career

 Bristol City

 Born in Bristol, Brown joined his local team Bristol City, at an early age, becoming a trainee and turning professional in August 1998.
 He had a spell on loan at Exeter City in January 2000 before establishing himself at Ashton Gate and becoming a popular player amongst the Ashton Gate faithful.
 In 2001 Bristol City turned down an offer of £400,000 for Brown from West Bromwich Albion.
 In March 2002, Brown received whiplash when he, along with City teammate Kevin Amankwaah, was in a car driven by a former City trainee, Rohan King, that collided with another vehicle.
 He played as a substitute as Bristol City won the 2003 Football League Trophy Final.